laurentmackay/CPM_RD_matlab/README.md

 ## Deploying Models
 A model specified in the file `model_file` can be used in simulations by first calling `deploy_model('model_file')`.
 This will interpret the model specified in `model_file` and pass it along to simulation-dependent functions that will generate appropriate files necessary for running simulations.
 These files are stored in a directory called `_model_file` and that directory is temporarily added to the MATLAB-path.

-Only one model can be deployed at a time, and `deploy_model` will take care of modifying the MATLAB-path when you switch between models.
+Only one model can be deployed at a time, and `deploy_model` will take care of modifying the MATLAB-path when a user switches between models.

 Moreover, `deploy_model` will also check if the model specification file has been updated since it was last deployed, and will only run the model through the interpreter when changes have been made.
 This behaviour can be overridden by passing a second boolean argument `true` or `1` to `deploy_model`.
 ## Simulations